 We also invite you to join us as EWI members.
 More details on the various categories of membership are available HERE.

-In the meantime, we are pleased to share the photos of the Conference and Post-Conference Cocktails HERE.
+We are pleased to share the photos of the Conference and Post-Conference Cocktails HERE.

 EWI Singapore was officially registered with the Singapore Registry of Societies on 19 May 2019.